Optimal dividend payout with path-dependent drawdown constraint: Introduction

+A detailed comparison with \cite{albrecher2023optimal} and \cite{GX24} is given in \secref{sec:comparison}.
+Numerical results validate our theoretical findings.
+They demonstrate excellent agreement with established benchmarks in limiting cases and existing literature across various parameter settings.
+Moreover, the analysis reveals key insights into parameter effects.
+Stricter drawdown constraints reduce shareholder value by limiting dividend flexibility.
+In contrast, higher profitability and interest rates enable more aggressive dividend policies through lower surplus thresholds.
+Increased volatility promotes conservative strategies by shifting boundaries rightward.
+Larger maximum payout ratios enhance value functions, with the strongest effects at higher surplus levels.

 The remainder of the paper is organized as follows.
-In Section \ref{sec:pf}, we formulate an optimal dividend payout problem with path-dependent drawdown constraint.
-Sections \ref{sec:boundary} and \ref{sec:simple} provide explicit solutions to the boundary case and the simple case, respectively.
-Section \ref{sec:HJB} is devoted to the study of the complicated case.
-We first use delicate PDE techniques to solve the HJB equation in a proper space and then provide a complete answer the problem by a verification argument.
-The properties of two free boundaries are throughoutly investigated.
-Also, numerical examples are presented to verify our theoretical results and give some new financial insights that are not proved.
+In \secref{sec:pf}, we formulate an optimal dividend payout problem subject to a path-dependent drawdown constraint. \secref{sec:ceiling} focuses on the ceiling model, in which the payout rate is upper bounded by a constant.
+Section \ref{sec:boundary} provides an explicit solution to the boundary case. \secref{sec:HJB} is devoted to the study of the non-boundary case.
+We first use delicate PDE techniques to solve the HJB equation in a proper space and then provide a complete answer to the problem by a verification argument.
+The properties of two free boundaries are thoroughly investigated. \secref{sec:no ceiling} investigates the no-ceiling model, where the payout rate can be arbitrarily large.
+Notably, some results and proofs established for the ceiling model do not directly apply to the no-ceiling case, necessitating novel analytical approaches.
+Nevertheless, we find that the solutions for both models exhibit similar qualitative properties.
+Numerical examples are presented in \secref{sec:numerical} to verify our theoretical results and give some new financial insights that are not proved.
+Finally, we compare our model and approach with \cite{albrecher2023optimal} and \cite{GX24} in \secref{sec:comparison}.